Cellular agriculture: History

-Although cellular agriculture is a nascent scientific discipline, cellular agriculture products were first commercialized in the late 20th century with insulin and rennet.
+Cellular agriculture products were first commercialized in the late 20th century with insulin and rennet.

-On March 24, 1990, the FDA approved a bacterium that had been genetically engineered to produce rennet, making it the first genetically engineered product for food.
+On March 24, 1990, the FDA approved a bacterium genetically engineered to produce rennet, making it the first genetically engineered product for food.
 Rennet is a mixture of enzymes that turns milk into curds and whey in cheese making.
 Traditionally, rennet is extracted from the inner lining of the fourth stomach of calves.
 Today, cheese making processes use rennet enzymes from genetically engineered bacteria, fungi, or yeasts because they are unadulterated, more consistent, and less expensive than animal-derived rennet.

 In 2004, Jason Matheny founded New Harvest, whose mission is to "accelerate breakthroughs in cellular agriculture".
-New Harvest is the only organization focused exclusively on advancing the field of cellular agriculture and provided the first PhD funding specifically for cellular agriculture, at Tufts University.
+New Harvest provided the first PhD funding specifically for cellular agriculture at Tufts University.

 By 2014, IndieBio, a synthetic biology accelerator in San Francisco, has incubated several cellular agriculture startups, hosting Muufri (making milk from cell culture, now Perfect Day Foods), The EVERY Company (making egg whites from cell culture), Gelzen (making gelatin from bacteria and yeast, now Geltor), Afineur (making cultured coffee beans) and Pembient (making rhino horn).
 Muufri and The EVERY Company were both initially sponsored by New Harvest.

 In 2015, Mercy for Animals created The Good Food Institute, which promotes plant-based and cellular agriculture.

 Also in 2015, Isha Datar coined the term "cellular agriculture" (often shortened to "cell ag") in a New Harvest Facebook group.

 On July 13, 2016, New Harvest hosted the world's first international conference on cellular agriculture in San Francisco, California.
 The day after the conference, New Harvest hosted the first closed-door workshop for industry, academic, and government stakeholders in cellular agriculture.

+In 2022, the first European Chair of Cellular Agriculture was created at the Technical University of Munich by Prof. Dr.-Ing.
+Marius Henkel.